About Us

 Mat Blunt

-Founding Director, Acting Chair
+Co-Founding Director, Chair

 In his time with the Legislative Council of Tasmania, Mathew was employed as Executive Assistant to The Hon Dr Vanessa Goodwin MLC, Attorney-General, Minister for Justice, Corrections, The Arts and Leader of Government in the Legislative Council.